 Magic Circle multi-national law firm Linklaters became the first UK law firm to offer a virtual internship in June 2019.
 As with White & Case, its virtual experience programme is run by InsideSherpa.
 The platform allows students from any background or degree type to undertake a series of modules aimed at replicating the work a trainee at Linklaters would carry out.
 Linklaters say that features of the virtual experience include receiving instructions from partners, leaving a virtual voicemail for a client and accessing resources to help with the tasks.

-With all three virtual work experience programmes mentioned above, there is no need for an application.
+With several virtual work experience programmes, there is no need for an application.
 All you have to do is enrol on the programme at a time where you have the requisite free time to carry the tasks out meaningfully.
 A lot of work experience in law firms begin with a rigorous recruitment process with application, interviews and assessment days.
 This can be incredibly stressful for students and whilst virtual work experience is not designed to replace vacation schemes, for now, it will give you a real-life insight into life at a law firm and help you decide whether you want to begin the recruitment process for that particular firm or whether your interests lie elsewhere.